Shapemaximize playTriangle

 Modern transportation and communication technologies are bringing the world to us and taking us to the world.
 International business, scholarship, travel, government work, missionary activity, Christian and other organizations, all bring us into contact with speakers of other languages.
 Today’s instant communication bring to us the documents of the world – past and present – and offer us the possibility of real-time contact with individuals we would never have encountered in the past.

 In light of these facts, Asbury University maintains its commitment to foreign language study as a vital part of a liberal arts education.
-The Ancient & Modern Language Department offers six languages which may be used to fulfill the core foreign language requirement: Chinese, Greek, Hebrew, Latin and Spanish.
+The Ancient & Modern Language Department offers five languages which may be used to fulfill the core foreign language requirement: Chinese, Greek, Hebrew, Latin and Spanish.
 We offer majors in Ancient Languages and Spanish.
 There are teaching majors in Latin and Spanish, and students may minor in Biblical Languages, Classical Languages, Greek, Latin, and Spanish.
 These programs offer opportunities for students to acquire practical language skills, scholarly tools, and understanding of the literatures, cultures, and linguistic distinctives of the languages studied.

 Major and Minor requirements